Phauthentic/psr-http-middleware-stack/docs/Installation-and-Setup.md

 ## Development Tools

 We are using [Phive](https://github.com/phar-io/phive) for most of the dev tools.
-This provides a few advantges, mostly that we get away with a lot less dev dependencies that can cause additional conflicts.
+This provides a few advantages, mostly that we get away with a lot less dev dependencies that can cause additional conflicts.

-The dev tools should be alread installed through the post-install callback of Composer.
+The dev tools should be already installed through the post-install callback of Composer.

 To manually install Phive and the dev tools you can run: